Conservative State Value Estimation for Offline Reinforcement Learning: Methodology

 \subsection{Discussion on implementation choices}

-In this section, we will examine the technical aspects of implementing \code in a practical offline RL algorithm.
+Now we examine the technical considerations for implementing \code in a practical algorithm.

-\textbf{Constraints on policy extraction.} It is important to note that the state value function alone cannot be used to directly derive a policy.
+\textbf{Constraints on Policy Extraction.} It is important to note that the state value function alone does not suffice to directly derive a policy.
 There are two methods for extracting a policy from \code.
-The first method is to use a planning model,i.e., $\pi \gets \argmax_{\pi} \E_{s \sim d, a \sim \pi(\cdot | s)} [\hat{r}(s, a) + \gamma\E_{s' \sim \hat{P}(s,a)}[V(s')]$, which involves finding the policy that maximizes the expected reward and value function.
-However, this method is complex and difficult to implement in practice.
-As an alternative, we suggest using the second method, which involves using the V value function to learn a Q value or advantage function using experience data, and then using this information to extract a policy.
-However, \code does not provide any guarantees for conservative estimation of out-of-distribution actions, which can cause normal policy extraction methods such as SAC to fail.
-To address this issue, we use AWR as the primary method for updating our policy.
+The first method is model-based planning, i.e., $\pi \gets \argmax_{\pi} \E_{s \sim d, a \sim \pi(\cdot | s)} [\hat{r}(s, a) + \gamma\E_{s' \sim \hat{P}(s,a)}[V(s')]$, which involves finding the policy that maximizes the expected future return.
+However, this method heavily depends on the accuracy of a model and is difficult to implement in practice.
+As an alternative, we suggest the second method, which learns a Q value or advantage function from the V value function and experience data, and then extracts the policy.
+Note that \code provides no guarantees for conservative estimation on OOD actions, which can cause normal policy extraction methods such as SAC to fail.
+To address this issue, we adopt policy constraint techniques.
+On the one hand, during the value estimation in Eq.\ref{eq:cv}, all current states are sampled from the dataset, while the policy is constrained to be close to the behavior policy (ensured via Eq.9).
+On the other hand, during the policy learning in Eq.\ref{eq:bonus}, we use AWR \cite{AWRPeng19} as the primary policy extraction method (first term of Eq.\ref{eq:bonus}), which implicitly imposes policy constraints and the additional action exploration (second term of Eq.\ref{eq:bonus}) is strictly applied to states in the dataset.
+This exploration provides a bonus to actions that: (1) themselves and their model-predictive next-states are both close to the dataset (ensured by the dynamics model), and (2) their values are favorable even with conservatism.